fish-shell/fish-shell/doc_src/cmds/bind.rst

     search the history for the next matching argument

 ``forward-jump`` and ``backward-jump``
-    read another character and jump to its next occurence after/before the cursor
+    read another character and jump to its next occurrence after/before the cursor

 ``forward-jump-till`` and ``backward-jump-till``
     jump to right *before* the next occurrence